Lake Worth Beach, Florida: Emergency services

 Lake Worth Beach previously operated its own fire department from 1913 until 2009, when firefighters voted to merge with Palm Beach County Fire Rescue (PBCFR).
 Among the supporting factors in the merger were cost-saving measures for the city and better career advancement opportunities for firefighters.
 PBCFR has two stations within the city's boundaries, Station 91 at 1020 Lucerne Avenue (Battalion 3 headquarters) and Station 93 at 1229 Detroit Street.
-In order to prepare for, mitigate, and recover from emergencies and disasters, Lake Worth Beach's Emergency Management Program has established the Emergency Management team.
+To prepare for, mitigate, and recover from emergencies and disasters, Lake Worth Beach's Emergency Management Program has established the Emergency Management team.
 Parts of the city are located within Evacuation Zone C, which is ordered to evacuate when a Category 3 hurricane (or stronger) threatens the area.
 The nearest hospital is the JFK Medical Center in Atlantis.

 Lake Worth Beach has a local reputation for high crime and has been counted as among the highest crime cities in the state.
 Partially due to this, city commissioners narrowly voted to disband the Lake Worth Police Department in 2008, with law enforcement duties being taken over by the Palm Beach County Sheriff's Office (PBSO).
 At the time, the municipal police department employed 91 sworn officers.
 Crime initially fell in the years following the merger, with murders down 73%, robberies down 47%, and burglaries down 23% from the period of 2007 to 2014.
 Violent crime rates then dropped by double-digit percentages for three consecutive years, 2016-2018.
 However, in 2019, the violent crime rate increased by 5.2% from the previous year.
 Much of the rise was attributable to an increase in aggravated assaults, although the city reported a decrease in burglaries and rapes.
 Today, PBSO maintains a police substation at 120 North G Street as part of their 14th district, which encompasses the municipal boundaries of Lake Worth Beach and has 82 deputies and 12 civilian employees.

 In addition to high crime rates, the city was part of the worsening opioid epidemic in the United States.
 From 2015 to 2016, the number of suspected drug overdose deaths rose by 56%.
 As of 2016, the estimated rate of overdose deaths was 20 out of every 10,000 people, higher than in neighboring towns.
 Overdose rates began decreasing in the late 2010s.
 PBSO reported 301 overdoses in Lake Worth Beach between May 2019 and April 2020, down from 354 between May 2018 and April 2019.